steveloughran/formality/styleguide/styleguide.md

 }
 ```

 This implementation ensures all exception information is propagated.
-If it doesn't fail, the return value of the
+If it does not fail, the return value of the
 operation is included in the failure exception, to aid debugging.
 As the test is failing because the code in question is not behaving as expected,
 having a stack trace in the test results can be invaluable.

 Even better, rather than write your own handler (repeatedly), use the one in `org.apache.hadoop.test.GenericTestUtils`, which is bundled in `hadoop-common-test` JAR: